paypal/squbs/docs/http-services.md

 ## Defining the Service

 Services can be defined in either Scala or Java, using either the high-level or low-level API.
-Service definition classes **MUST HAVE no-argument constructors** and must be registered in order to handle incoming Http requests.
+Service definition classes **MUST HAVE no-argument constructors** and must be registered in order to handle incoming HTTP requests.

 ### High-Level Scala API

-The high-level server-side API is represented by Akka HTTP's `Route` artifact and it's directives.
+The high-level server-side API is represented by Akka HTTP's `Route` artifact and its directives.
 To use a `Route` to handle requests, just provide a class extending the `org.squbs.unicomplex.RouteDefinition` trait and provide the `route` function as follows:

 ```scala
 import akka.http.scaladsl.server.Route